- Research to Publication brochure

 • Scientific misconduct, authorship and conflict of interest • Reporting conflicts of interest • Journal rules on authorship • How and why to avoid plagiarism • How journals uncover scientific fraud • How journals act on scientific misconduct

-• Navigating journal and peer review processes • Compliance with journal and ICMJE requirements • Patients' consent for publication • Surviving peer review • What to do with rejections and appeals • Pre-submission inquiries and cover letters
+• Navigating journal and peer review processes • Compliance with journal and ICMJE requirements • Patients' and participants' consent • Surviving peer review • What to do with rejections and appeals • Presubmission inquiries and cover letters